xchrishawk/superkey/scripts/readme.md

 # SuperKey Python Interfae

-This README file will document SuperKey's Python interface (the `superkey` package).
+This README file will document SuperKey's Python interface (the `superkey` library).
 The intent of this library is to provide a "reference implementation" for working with SuperKey's serial protocol, as well as to provide a way for users to script SuperKey's functionality.

 The root `scripts` directory also includes several handy stand-alone utility scripts:

-- `example.py` shows a demonstration of using the `superkey` package, as well as demonstrating some of SuperKey's hardware features.
+- `example.py` shows a demonstration of using the `superkey` library, as well as demonstrating some of SuperKey's hardware features.
 - `interactive.py` creates an "interactive" environment for interfacing with SuperKey with a console-like REPL experience.

+`superkey` has no dependencies other than the built-in Python standard library.
+A future improvement is to improve the packaging for this library, to make it more consumable by other Python projects.

 ## Interactive Python Environment